arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 #### Arduino Stella Library

-The [`ardUWBSr040` library](https://github.com/arduino-libraries/ardUWBSr040) contains an application programming interface (API) to read data from the Arduino Stella and control its parameters and behavior.
+The [`StellaUWB` library](https://github.com/Truesense-it/StellaUWB) contains an application programming interface (API) to read data from the Arduino Stella and control its parameters and behavior.
 This library is designed to work with the DCU040 module on the Arduino Stella and supports the following:

 - One-way ranging (Time Difference of Arrival - TDoA) and two-way ranging (TWR).
 - Power management for battery-efficient operation.